NVIDIA/ncore/docs/notes/running_NGP.rst

     cd neural-graphics-primitives

-FAQ, compiliation problems, and other usefull information are available in the [public repository](https://github.com/NVlabs/instant-ngp).
+FAQ, compilation problems, and other useful information are available in the [public repository](https://github.com/NVlabs/instant-ngp).

 Then, use CMake to build the project::